bcgov/devops-platform-workshops/openshift-201/gitops.md

 git push origin
 ```

 Download the [multi-source application template](gitops_files/app.helm-multi-source.yaml).
 Edit the file, replacing the LICENSEPLATE placeholder with your license plate.
-Create the application in your tools namespace.
+Create the application in your dev namespace.
 ```
-oc -n ${LICENSEPLATE}-tools apply -f app.helm-multi-source.yaml
+oc -n ${LICENSEPLATE}-dev apply -f app.helm-multi-source.yaml
 ```

 In the Argo CD UI, click on the new application and view the resources that would be created.
 Note the names of the resources ("mariadb").